toddbranch/ECE382/notes/L1/index.md

 - MSP430 - ISA we'll use in this course
 - PRISM - what you learned in ECE281

-Aside from maybe PRISM, these aren't toy architectures - they're used in all sorts of devices we used everyday.
+Aside from maybe PRISM, these aren't toy architectures - they're used in all sorts of devices we use everyday.

 In fact, the router I use at home runs MIPS and embedded Linux.
 *[DEMO SSH into router, show processor that it's running]*

+The architecture we'll use in this course is the MSP430 - it specializes in extremely low power applications.
+We'll learn more about it next lesson.

 ### RISC vs CISC
 ISAs fall into two different categories, RISC and CISC.

-**TODO: add RISC vs CISC section**
+Early in the history of computing, most programming was done using the ISA directly (assembly language).
+Higher level languages weren't as widely available and the associated compilation technology wasn't as good.
+Consequently, computer architects designed ISAs that included progressively higher-level programming constructs - designed to make the assembly programmer's life easier.
+As a result, instructions were created that were capable of performing several low-level operations in a single step.
+For example, a single instruction might load some information from memory, perform an addition operation, and store the result.
+Since instructions coded for more operations, this had the added benefit of making program length shorter - which was important because memory was expensive at the time.

+Over time, people began to gravitate toward higher-level compiled languages like C for their benefits in portability and programmer productivity.
+Good, portable compilers along with open operating systems had been developed and fewer programs were being written in assembly language.

 In the past, we worked with the Motorola 68S12, which used a CISC architecture.
 *[Show old S12 reference book as example of volume of instructions]*